opencypher/cypherdb/src/content/docs/cypher/query-clauses/load-from.md

 ### JSON files

-Kuzu can scan directly scan JSON files `LOAD FROM`, but it requires installing the JSON extension.
+CypherDB can scan directly scan JSON files `LOAD FROM`, but it requires installing the JSON extension.
 Say you have a JSON file with the following contents:

 ```json